-2022 PLAN TSX approved the renewal of the normal course issuer bid ("NCIB") on March 10, 2022 to purchase for cancellation up to 8,825,623 Common Shares in the open market on or before March 9, 2023.
-In 2022 we repurchased and cancelled 1,863,251 Common Shares for \$22.9 million, 2022 REPURCHASES representing an average price of \$12.30 per Common Share.
-The NCIB can be cancelled at the discretion of the Corporation at any time provided the Corporation is not in a blackout period.
-As at February 28, 2022, the average daily trading volume of the Common Shares on the TSX ("ADTV") for the most recently completed six calendar months was 294,235.
-Pursuant to TSX policies, the maximum number of Common Shares that may be purchased in one day pursuant to the NCIB was the greater of 1,000 and 25.0 precent of ADTV, which amounts to 73,558 Common Shares, subject to certain prescribed exceptions.
-Entered into an automatic securities purchase plan (the "ASPP") with its broker, to allow for the repurchase of Common Shares at all times during the course of the NCIB including when the Corporation ordinarily would not be active in the market due to its own internal trading blackout period, insider trading rules or otherwise.
-The ASPP can be cancelled at the discretion of the Corporation at any time provided the Corporation is not in a blackout period.
-In March 2023, we intend on requesting approvals from the TSX to renew the NCIB.
-2023 PLAN
+2023 PLAN The TSX approved the renewal of the NCIB on March 8, 2023, to purchase for cancellation up to 8,644,508 Common Shares in the open market on or before March 9, 2024.
+2023 REPURCHASES In 2023 we repurchased and cancelled 4,936,143 Common Shares for \$72.0 million, representing an average price of \$14.60 per Common Share.
+REFURCHASES As at February 28, 2023, the average daily trading volume of the Common Shares on the TS> ("ADTV") for the most recently completed six calendar months was 296,081.
+Pursuant to TS> policies, the maximum number of Common Shares that may be purchased in one day pursuant to the NCIB was the greater of 1,000 and 25.0 precent of ADTV, which amounts to 74,020 Common Shares, subject to certain prescribed exceptions. • Entered into an automatic securities purchase plan (the " ASPP ") with its broker, to allow for the repurchase of Common Shares at all times during the course of the NCIB including when the Corporation ordinarily would not be active in the market due to its own internal trading blackou period, insider trading rules or otherwise.
+The NCIB and the ASPP can be cancelled at the discretion of the Corporation at any time provided the Corporation is not in a blackout period.